Skip to Main Content

 Decolonising through Critical Librarianship

-The DWG is made up of library staff from across collegiate Cambridge.
-It also has among its member representatives from outside the library section; their presence as critical friends is crucial to help identify problems and identify solutions.
-The DWG currently has one representative each from the BAME staff network and from University of Cambridge Museums, two student representatives, and three academic representatives.
+The DWG is made up of library and archive staff from across collegiate Cambridge.
+It also has among its members representatives from outside the library sector; their presence as critical friends is crucial to help identify problems and solutions.
+For example, the DWG has a representative from the Race Equality Network and several student and academic representatives.
+The CUL Decolonisation Working Group works closely with the Decolonising through Critical Librarianship group, with a named representative for that group on the DWG.

 © Cambridge University Libraries | Accessibility | Privacy policy | Log into LibApps